xianxianzhou/PrivadoID-docs/SECURITY.md

 ## Languages that our team speaks and understands.
 Preferred-Languages: en

-## Security-related job openings at Polygon.
+## Security-related job openings at Uptick.
 https://polygon.technology/careers

-## Polygon security contact details.
+## Uptick security contact details.
 security@polygon.technology

 ## The URL for accessing the security.txt file.